 So what does this have to do with cancer?
 Well many of the pollutants that the cement plant releases are carcinogens.
-Carcinogens that the people are breathing in everyday.
+Carcinogens that the people are breathing in every day.
 How much damage has already been done to my body and my families?

 There is a bit of good news for those of us living near cement plants.
-The EPA will be cracking down on them because they don’t adhere to Clean Air Act mandates that requires companies to use the “best technology available” to reduce pollution.
+The EPA will be cracking down on them because they don’t adhere to Clean Air Act mandates that require companies to use the “best technology available” to reduce pollution.

 After doing all the research for this post I’m horrified.
 I told my husband I want to move and I’m sick to my stomach.
 I knew the pollution from this plant was bad, but I had no idea it was this bad.
 I hope the EPA will make cement plants clean up their act and stop pollution our cities and our bodies!

 Update: This post is being shared again.
 This post was written almost 6 years ago.
 I’ve learned a lot more since and there is more information out there now.
 For a more updated look check out my post on Moms Clean Air Force.